|Deep Blue Became World Chess Champion 25 Years Ago|

 Specifically, Deep Blue was a 32-node IBM RS/6000 SP high-performance computer, which used IBM POWER2 Super Chip processors, the single-chip implementation of the POWER2 processor.
 Each node employed a single microchannel card containing eight dedicated VLSI chess processors, for a total of 256 processors working in tandem.

-To celebrate this anniversary IBM brings us a video, which explains that the significance of Deep Blue's victory was not simply about the computer's ability to play chess for its own sake but as a demonstration of how to solve a difficult class of problem, and an infographic showing how Deep Blue paved the way for tackling increasingly large data challenges.
+In 2012, to celebrate the 15th anniversary IBM produced a video, explaining that the significance of Deep Blue's victory was not simply about the computer's ability to play chess for its own sake but as a demonstration of how to solve a difficult class of problem:

-After Deep Blue came Blue Gene, which in 2004 was the world's fastest supercomputer, capable of handling 478 trillion operations per second thanks to having 212,992 processors.
+IBM's prowess in the field of artificial intellegence came from its superior hardware.
+Following in the footsteps of Deep Blue, came Blue Gene, which in 2004 was the world's fastest supercomputer, capable of handling 478 trillion operations per second thanks to having 212,992 processors.
 Then in 2011 IBM's Watson won Jeopardy by virtue of its ability to analyze some 200 million pages of data per second.

 More recently Google DeepMind has made notable advances in AI starting with playing the ancient Chinese game of Go, with AlphaGo beating its top human players, and then Poker in which DeepStack became the first AI system to beat humans.
 Just as Deep Blue retired from Chess after beating Kasparov, the AlphaGo computer retired from playing Go after the Future of Go Summit but whereas Deep Mind has repurposed and further developed AlphaGo's neural networks, using it to tackle problems in fields as diverse as physics and biology, Deep Blue was dismantled in 1997 shortly after the victory and before Kasparov demanded a rematch - having discovered that Deep Blue's "superior intelligence" was in fact, due to a bug.